-Before a hurricane is in the forecast
+Before a Hurricane is in the Forecast

+Hurricanes create a tremendous amount of debris that often takes weeks or months to collect.
 You can help reduce the amount of debris — and the time it takes for all of it to be collected — by keeping your yard and fence maintained before a storm is in the forecast.

 - Remove any dead limbs, branches and palm fronds from trees.